Museum on Main Street

 The upcoming exhibition tour, which marks the ninth time the LEH has partnered with the Smithsonian Institution to host a Museum on Main Street tour, will arrive in Louisiana in May 2021 for a yearlong tour that stops in six sites, ending in March 2022.

-Please note, applications to host the 2021–22 tour of Water/Ways are now closed.
+Applications to host the 2021–22 tour of Water/Ways are now closed.
+For the full schedule of sites, click here.

 The tour scholar is Dr. Liz Skilton, assistant professor of history and author of Tempest: Hurricane Naming and American Culture (LSU Press, 2019).
 Dr. Skilton holds the J.J.
 Burdin M.D. and Helen B. Burdin/Board of Regents Endowed Professorship in Louisiana Studies at the University of Louisiana at Lafayette.